bifurcation/mls-userinfo-vc/draft-barnes-mls-addl-creds.md

 # Security Considerations

 The validation procedures for UserInfoVC credentials verify that a JWT came from a given issuer.
-It doesn't veirfy that the issuer is authorative for the claimed attributes.
+It doesn't verify that the issuer is authorative for the claimed attributes.
 The client needs to verify that the issuer is trusted to assert the claimed attributes.